kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 image: /media/banners/rust-infrastructure.png
 tags: posts
 ---

 I have written a lot of Rust over the last couple of years.
 Along the way of building a [compiler](https://github.com/kaleidawave/ezno), I have built up a few smaller, generic crates and tools (infrastructure) to assist with writing Rust.
-I realised I haven't really shared much about some of these, so I thought it would be a good opportunity to do give an overview now.
+I realised I haven't shared much about some of these, so I thought it would be a good opportunity to give an overview now.

 If you are interested in getting started with Rust: Last summer I wrote a collection of posts for [Shuttle](https://www.shuttle.rs/) (a great place to deploy Rust server applications).
-I wrote a bit about [patterns with Rust types](https://www.shuttle.rs/blog/2022/07/28/patterns-with-rust-types), [how Rust tackles error handling](https://www.shuttle.rs/blog/2022/06/30/error-handling) or [the builder pattern](https://www.shuttle.rs/blog/2022/06/09/the-builder-pattern) as [well as many others](https://www.shuttle.rs/blog/tags/all) .
+I wrote a bit about [patterns with Rust types](https://www.shuttle.rs/blog/2022/07/28/patterns-with-rust-types), [how Rust tackles error handling](https://www.shuttle.rs/blog/2022/06/30/error-handling) or [the builder pattern](https://www.shuttle.rs/blog/2022/06/09/the-builder-pattern) as [well as many others](https://www.shuttle.rs/blog/tags/all).
 If you are looking to get started with Rust, check those posts out as well as their platform (IMO currently the easiest way to deploy a Rust server application).

 > This post was meant to part of an upcoming post about the parser I just published, but this stuff didn't fit into that post.
 So I decided to split the content up.
 Look forward to a future post which includes things I learned about parsing and talks about some parser utility libraries I have written ([source-map](https://github.com/kaleidawave/source-map), [tokenizer-lib](https://github.com/kaleidawave/tokenizer-lib) and [derive-finite-automaton](https://github.com/kaleidawave/derive-finite-automaton)) etc.